ysyk2021/the-art-of-feedback-in-the-workplace-providing-constructive-criticism-and-encouragement/src/chapter-8-2.md

-Chapter 8: Implementing Feedback in Teams and Organizations: Scaling Feedback Practices Across Teams and Organizations
+Scaling Feedback Practices Across Teams and Organizations
 ======================================================================================================================

 Implementing feedback practices across teams and organizations is essential for creating a culture of continuous learning and development.
 In this chapter, we will explore strategies for scaling feedback practices across teams and organizations.